helisapan300-sudo/Python-boxes-optimisation/Optimisation code.md

-# README — Technical Guide to the Packaging Optimisation Engine
+# README — Technical Guide to the Packaging Optimisation Solution

-This document provides a detailed technical explanation of the `Optimised_boxes_solution.py` script.
-The script defines a percentile-based optimisation engine that determines an optimal set of five box dimensions.
+This document provides a detailed explanation of the `Optimised_boxes_solution.py` script.
+The script defines a percentile-based optimisation code that determines an optimal set of five box dimensions.
 The objective is to minimise void fill while limiting the number of outlier SKUs that would require an oversized "safety box."

-### How to Run the Optimiser
+### How to run the optimiser code

 **Input file**: a returns item dataset in CSV format, containing one row per SKU with the columns sku_id, l, w, h, and quantity.
 - Dimensions (l, w, h) must be in millimetres.